xingyu-fu/xingyu-fu.github.io/index.md

 <!-- - Shenzhen Experimental High School, 2012-2015. -->

 ### Research
-- Xingyu Fu, Ying-Ju Chen, Guillermo Gallego and Pin Gao, “[Policy Implementation in the Presence of Platform-Retailer Conflict](https://www.researchgate.net/publication/351048835_Policy_Implementation_in_the_Presence_of_Platform-Retailer_Conflict)“, Under Review.
+- Xingyu Fu, Ying-Ju Chen, Guillermo Gallego and Pin Gao, “[Policy Implementation in the Presence of Platform-Retailer Conflict](https://www.researchgate.net/publication/351048835_Policy_Implementation_in_the_Presence_of_Platform-Retailer_Conflict)“, R&R.

-- Xingyu Fu, Ying-Ju Chen, Guillermo Gallego, Pin Gao and Mengqian Lu, “[When Should the Regulator Allow/Prohibit Inter-Temporal Transfer of Emission Permits?](https://www.researchgate.net/publication/353719245_When_Should_the_Regulator_AllowProhibit_Inter-Temporal_Transfer_of_Emission_Permits)”.
+- Xingyu Fu, Ying-Ju Chen, Guillermo Gallego, Pin Gao and Mengqian Lu, “[When Should the Regulator Allow/Prohibit Inter-Temporal Transfer of Emission Permits?](https://www.researchgate.net/publication/353719245_When_Should_the_Regulator_AllowProhibit_Inter-Temporal_Transfer_of_Emission_Permits)”, To be Submitted.

 _Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._